Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/CONTRIBUTING.md

 > want to update your version of `dev`, do a regular `git pull`.

 ## Committing and Pushing changes
+Contributions should follow the requirements set out in the criteria of the [Standard for Public code](https://standard.publiccode.net/).
+Reviewers will also be ensuring that contributions are aligned with the [values of public code](https://standard.publiccode.net/introduction.html#values-of-public-code).

 We strive to not let our test coverage go down.
 If you implement new features please make sure that you have written tests.
 Also document code where needed.
 The format we use is JSDoc.